Dragon Spirit: Sequels and legacy

-A sequel game, Dragon Spirit: The New Legend, was released for the Nintendo Entertainment System in 1989 and published outside Japan by Bandai.
-Taking place several years after the events of the original, it adds many of the levels from the arcade version alongside new stages, enemies, boss fights and cinematic cutscenes, alongside a brand-new storyline.
+A sequel, Dragon Spirit: The New Legend, was released for the Nintendo Entertainment System in 1989 and published outside Japan by Bandai.
+Taking place several years after the events of the original, it adds many of the levels from the arcade version alongside new stages, enemies, boss fights and cinematic cutscenes, as well as a brand-new storyline.
 A second sequel, Dragon Saber, was released for arcades in 1990, running on the Namco System 2 arcade board.
 Subtitled After Story of Dragon Spirit, this game adds two-player co-operative play, charging shots and new enemy types.
-A PC-Engine version was released a year later in 1991, while the arcade version was released as part of the Japan-only Namco Museum Encore compilation.
-The PC-Engine conversion was released for the Japanese Wii Virtual Console in 2008, followed by the arcade version in 2009.
+A PC Engine version was released a year later in 1991, while the arcade version was released as part of the Japan-only Namco Museum Encore compilation.
+The PC Engine conversion was released for the Japanese Wii Virtual Console in 2008, followed by the arcade version in 2009.

-Amul appears as a playable character in the WonderSwan Color role-playing game Namco Super Wars, alongside Princess Alicia.
-Several players in the Family Stadium series would be named after Amul and the game itself.
+Amur appears as a playable character in the WonderSwan Color game Namco Super Wars, alongside Princess Alicia.
+Several players in the Family Stadium series would be named after Amur and the game itself.
 In 2012, a webcomic adaptation of Dragon Spirit was created for ShiftyLook a subsidiary of Namco Bandai Games that focused on reviving older Namco game franchises for use in comics and animations.
-Illustrated by artist Steve Cummings, the comic was a tongue'n cheek parody of the "damsel in distress" storyline used in fiction, featuring characters and settings taken from the arcade game.
-Nidia, a character from the webcomic, appeared as a character the player could date in the now-defunct browser game Namco High.
+Illustrated by artist Steve Cummings, the comic was a tongue-in-cheek parody of the "damsel in distress" storyline used in fiction, featuring characters and settings taken from the arcade game.
+Nidia, a character from the webcomic, appeared as someone the player could date in the now-defunct browser game Namco High.
 An arrangement of the Area 1 music from the game is available as a track in Super Smash Bros.
 Ultimate for use on the Pac-Land stage.